hfakoor222/Routing_Diagnostics_App/README.md

 The program is created in modules, so adding extra diagnostics is easy: afterwards it simply needs to be placed in the right section of the view layer.
-For example under Connection_Handler I've added ping, and device connection functions.